 This was the time I really fell in love with the power of the platform!

-As an admin who needed to learn everything, the community was my go to place to search for solutions and luckily there were lost of people eager to help and a lot of them were Salesforce MVPs!
+As an admin who needed to learn everything, the community was my go-to place to search for solutions and luckily there were lots of people eager to help and a lot of them were Salesforce MVPs!

-In the online community I was getting answer and help and I heard a lot about User Groups in America, but there wasn’t one in Belgium.
+In the online community, I was getting answers and help and I heard a lot about User Groups in America, but there wasn’t one in Belgium.
 I missed that, really missed that!
-And weirdly enough I think somebody read my mind or it was telephathy but only a few days later the Belgium User Group was created by Samuel De Rycke (MVP) & Matthew Schutz.
-Ofcourse I immediately subscribed and on a rainy december evening 2015 5 people were sitting at a table in a pub discussing what we wanted to get out of meetings about Salesforce in Belgium.
+And weirdly enough I think somebody read my mind or it was telepathy but only a few days later the Belgium User Group was created by Samuel De Rycke (MVP) & Matthew Schutz.
+Of course, I immediately subscribed and on a rainy December evening, 2015 5 people were sitting at a table in a pub discussing what we wanted to get out of meetings about Salesforce in Belgium.
 Matthew was London based and wanted somebody to help Samuel in leading this newly created User Group and I accepted.
-For the past 3 years now our User Group has grown to an average attendance of 50 people, meeting every 2 months sharing their experiences, discussing new features, going through release notes, doing Trailhead exercices, having fun!
+For the past 3 years now our User Group has grown to an average attendance of 50 people, meeting every 2 months sharing their experiences, discussing new features, going through release notes, doing Trailhead exercises, having fun!